 FX Liquidity Provider Feature #5: Slippage

 Slippage in the forex market usually occurs when volatility is high, based on news events or during times when the currency pair is trading outside peak market hours.
-A forex liquidity provider who can provide statistics on negative and positive slippage will add high value to your FX trading, regardless of the size of your business.
+A forex liquidity provider cryptocurrency who can provide statistics on negative and positive slippage will add high value to your FX trading, regardless of the size of your business.

 FX Liquidity Provider Feature #6: Reporting

-Be sure to check if your liquidity provider offers full reporting packages including email reporting, full reconciliation reporting, profitability reporting, trade reporting (open and closed trades), FIX bridge reporting, tick data, order book access, etc., Anyone who understands the forex market will know the importance of these reports and include them in their offering.
+Be sure to check if your liquidity provider cryptocurrency offers full reporting packages including email reporting, full reconciliation reporting, profitability reporting, trade reporting (open and closed trades), FIX bridge reporting, tick data, order book access, etc., Anyone who understands the forex market will know the importance of these reports and include them in their offering.

 FX Liquidity Provider Feature #7: Full Range of Software Solutions